Medical Internship in Romania

 When should I book?

 Whilst late-availability is possible, we would advise booking as soon as you can to guarantee your ideal dates.
 Our projects are very popular and spaces can fill up several months in advance, especially for the months of June to September.

-- Gain a fascinating and varied insight into Romania’s medical system as you work alongside professionals caring for either adults or children or both.
+- Gain a fascinating and varied insight into Romania’s medical system as you work alongside professionals caring for adults, children or both.

 - Witness the care administered to unwell patients, and assist with certain procedures yourself.

 - Immerse yourself in Romanian life and become a trusted member of the community as you get to know your patients and their families.

 - Work in very real medical situations, gaining both medical awareness and experience with people.

 - Explore the beauty of Transylvania in your time off, from mountains to castles, medieval fortresses to buzzing bars and cafes.